Currently Infinity:Battlescape is in Alpha and does not have an ingame keyboard/input configuration option.

 - Keys and SecKeys are respectively the primary and secondary (alternate) keys which are bound to the event.

 It can be a single key, or a list of key combination separated by "+"

 - Reverse is a boolean that indicates whether the key values must be inverted (it can be used to invert a specific axis)

 Ex: Reverse = "true"

-- Type is a hint to check for conflicts.
-You can specify one of the followings: ToggleButton, AnalogButton, Arrow or Axis.
+- Type specifies the kind of values and range the input event is expecting.
+You can specify one of the followings: ToggleButton, AnalogButton, Arrow, Axis or Throttle

 Valid key names